-- Electric Toothbrush - This Oral-B “Pulsar” toothbrush is to be used in the same manner as a regular toothbrush; however, the vibrations help to remove plaque and food caught in the braces.
+Electric toothbrush – The Oral-B “Pulsar” toothbrush can be used in the same manner as a regular toothbrush, but the vibrations help to remove plaque and food caught in the braces.

-- Interdental Brushes - The interdental toothbrush allows access to areas under brackets and wires, to help remove stubborn food and clean away plaque that was missed in your regular tooth brushing routine.
+Interdental brushes – An interdental toothbrush allows access to areas under brackets and wires.
+This helps remove stubborn food and clean away plaque that was missed in your regular tooth brushing routine.
 The interdental brush has a fine tip that enables you to slide the brush under the wires and around the brackets.
 Do not force the brush between gaps in your teeth and always aim away from your gums.

 Brace relief wax

-The wax is very useful if the braces are rubbing or cutting the inside of your cheeks, lips, and gums.
+Wax is very useful if your braces are rubbing or cutting the inside of your cheeks, lips or gums.
 If any bracket or wire is causing irritation, dry the area and apply a small portion of the wax to the bracket/wire.
 If the wax is accidentally swallowed when eating it is okay, as the wax is non-toxic.
 It is very important to remove all of the wax before brushing to make sure you get a thorough clean.

-This mouth rinse is designed to strengthen any areas that may become compromised from a build up of plaque and areas that are hard to reach with your toothbrush.
-The mouth rinse is to be used once a week.
-After brushing your teeth, hold the rinse in your mouth for one minute, swishing around all the braces, then spit out.
-It’s best to use the rinse before going to bed as you won’t be able to eat or drink anything after rinsing for a period of time.
-It is important to keep the rinse out of reach of young children who may swallow it.
+Oral-B Tooth & Gum Care is a mouth rinse designed to strengthen any areas that are prone to plaque build-up or are difficult to reach with your toothbrush.
+We recommend that you use this mouthwash once a week.
+After brushing your teeth, hold the rinse in your mouth for one minute while swishing it around all your braces – then spit it out.
+It’s best to use the rinse before going to bed because we don’t recommend eating or drinking anything for a while after use to ensure the proper effect.
+It is important to keep the rinse out of the reach of young children who may swallow it.

-If something breaks, comes loose, or you are having problems with long wires digging in, please contact the surgery as soon as possible.
+If any piece of your braces breaks or comes loose, or if you are having problems with long wires poking the inside of your mouth, please contact our practice as soon as possible.
 We may not need to see you immediately; however, the sooner the problem can be fixed, the better.

-There will be initial discomfort for a few days after the braces are fitted, and discomfort can also be expected at major adjustment appointments.
-We recommend keeping paracetamol or ibuprofen on hand throughout your treatment to help relieve discomfort.
+There will be some initial discomfort for a few days after your braces are fitted, and discomfort can also be expected at major adjustment appointments.
+This discomfort should only last for a few days and can be relieved with the use of paracetamol or ibuprofen.

-We will see you frequently once your braces have been fitted.
-Initial adjustments may be as frequent as 5 weeks, but as the teeth straighten and we use different wires, the adjustments may be as far as 3 months apart.
-It is important to keep your adjustment appointments so that your teeth move in accordance to your treatment plan.
-This could also help your braces to be removed sooner.
+We will need to see you frequently once your braces have been fitted.
+Initial adjustments may be as frequent as every 5 weeks, but as the teeth start to straighten and we switch to different wires, the adjustments may be as far as 3 months apart.
+It is important to keep your adjustment appointments so that your teeth move in accordance with your custom treatment plan.